PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 >>> 5 < x < 15
 True
 ```
--   As another example, express the identity law of Boolean algebra:
+-   As another example, you can express the identity law of Boolean algebra:
 ```python
 >>> x + 0 == 0 + x == x == x*x/x
 True